Web4application/Workbook/README.md

 ## Contents

-The initial release of the handbook will focus on the following techniques:
+The initial release of the workbook will focus on the following techniques:

 * **Continued pretraining:** adapt language models to a new language or domain, or simply improve it by continued pretraining (causal language modeling) on a new dataset.
 * **Supervised fine-tuning:** teach language models to follow instructions and tips on how to collect and curate your training dataset.